KeithSloan/toSketch/README.md

       the option to fix all points with the installable Macro SketcherFixAllPoints.FCMacro see Addon Manager for installation.

+### toPlane to PartPlane

+Creates a new PartPlane from a toPlane

+### Section | Wire to sketch

+Under development

+### BSpline to Arc

+For future development
+Test each BSpline in a sketch and if the curve would fit an arc of a circle, replace BSpline with Arc of Circe.

 ## The following are intended to help with Objects created via import of STEP files